abdulrehman1004/Gen-AI-Engenering/05-AI-Systems/01-Compound AI System/readme.md

-# All About Compound AI System:
+# Intro to Compound AI System:

 - A **Compound AI System (CAS)** is an architecture that integrates various specialized components, which can be different types of AI models or other tools, to perform tasks.
 This combination allows the system to:
   - Adapt to various tasks.